Abhishek-Kaudare/Kubernetes-Notes/Multi Container Pods/multiContainerPods.md

 Multi Container pods are generally required,

-- When the containers lifecycles are identical, or when they must run on the same node.
+- When the containers _`lifecycles are identical`_, or when they must run on the same node.
 The most common scenario is that you need to locate and manage a helper process on the same node as the primary container.

 - Another reason to group containers into a single pod is to make communication between them easier.
 Inter-process communication and shared volumes (writing to a shared file or directory) are two ways for these containers to communicate (semaphores or shared memory).